Thiews/Obsidian-Harmonic/Custom css and html elements.md

 ![[internal-link|img-border-radius]]
 ```

-Works with the class for images above +
+Works with the classes for images above +
 img-profile, img-portrait, img-banner

 ## Html and theme custom css